Sisko16/Camera/README.md

   - user-name
   - path2dash.env

-- Move camera.service file to the /etc/systemd/system folder
+- Move the camera.service file to the /etc/systemd/system folder
 - Enable the camera service to start at boot time
 - Start the camera service
 - Check the camera service status